-Watch: The very popular Elephant Camp Program
+Watch: Shannon chats about the very popular Elephant Camp Program outside of Chiang Mai

 ELI volunteers work with a few children's homes based in and around Chiang Mai.
 All the children at the homes range in age from 6 – 16.
 The orphanages are run by a few local families, and in general do not have much money.